Nigger in the woodpile: Contemporary use by public figures

 The phrase declined in use during the 20th century, and now its occasional use by public figures has often been followed by controversy and apology.
 Examples include:

-During BBC Sport's coverage of the 1990 FIFA World Cup, Sir Geoff Hurst, in discussion with Bob Wilson, used the expression whilst sitting next to Garth Crooks, a Black man.
+During BBC Sport's coverage of the 1990 FIFA World Cup, Sir Geoff Hurst, in discussion with Bob Wilson, used the expression while sitting next to Garth Crooks, a Black man.

 In 1994, judge Inge Bernstein used the term in a summation to a Liverpool county court jury.
 She immediately apologised.
 The plaintiff, who was Black, brought a damages action to the Court of Appeal supported by Peter Herbert, the chair of the Society of Black Lawyers.
 The appeal was rejected in 1996, ruled as an inadvertent (but highly offensive and inappropriate) mistake which was immediately withdrawn, and one which did not refer to the plaintiff or prejudice the jury against him.

 In July 2008, the leader of the Conservative Party, David Cameron, was urged by some Labour politicians to dismiss Conservative peer Lord Dixon-Smith, who said in the House of Lords that concerns about government housing legislation were "the nigger in the woodpile".
 Dixon-Smith said the phrase had "slipped out without my thinking", and that "It was common parlance when I was younger".

 In July 2017, the phrase was again used by Conservative Party politician Anne Marie Morris who said that Brexit without a deal with the European Union was the "real nigger in the woodpile".
 She later said, "The comment was totally unintentional.
 I apologise unreservedly for any offence caused."
 However, she was suspended the same day by the party's chief whip, on the orders of the party leader, Prime Minister Theresa May.
 The Conservative Party whip was restored to Morris on 12 December 2017, one day before a crucial vote on the Brexit process.
 Although Morris voted with the Conservative Government, the Government was defeated by four votes.